 We currently offer elective classes in math, foreign language, computer, industrial arts, journalism, art, music, and teacher's aide.
 We hope to expand our elective program in the years to come.

-Our graduation requirements, course catalog, and scope and sequence of high school classes are college-preparatory and designed to give our alumni a solid foundation on which they can continue their development through higher education.
+Our graduation requirements and course catalog of high school classes are college-preparatory and designed to give our alumni a solid foundation on which they can continue their development through higher education.

 Core classes are rigorous and challenging, but we provide numerous opportunities through tutoring and after-school help for students who are struggling to improve.

 Bible classes cover a variety of Scriptural topics and are designed to increase students' understanding of the Bible and to challenge them to mature in their walk with Christ.